Crohn’s and Colitis: More Serious than Poop Jokes

 So why all the bathroom humor?

-Would you feel comfortable telling someone that you have a tunnel connecting your rectum to your vagina so that when you pee or just sit there poop is seeping out of your vag?
+Would you feel comfortable telling someone that you have a tunnel connecting your rectum to your vagina so that when you pee or just sit there poop is seeping out of it?
 NOPE!
-Would you want to tell someone about the blood loss you are seeing every time you use the bathroom or tell them about the accident you had in your car last
+Would you want to tell someone about the blood loss you are seeing every time you use the bathroom or tell them about the accident you had in your car

 Crohn’s disease and ulcerative colitis affect our bowels and the way they function.
 Tests to diagnose and treat IBD primarily involve butts and poop.
 IBD-related surgeries often alter how our bodies get rid of waste.
 Yes, a lot of IBD has to do with butts, poop, and use of the bathroom.
 For many patients these things can rob you of your dignity and can feel down right humiliating at times.
 We are taught that they are gross, dirty, and something to feel ashamed of and so we feel gross, dirty, and ashamed.